grate-driver/grate/Vertex-Shader-ISA.md

 Note on ARR/ARL/ARA instructions: the destination vector register (rD) should be even value, otherwise address register isn't updated.

+Note on a bit 120: when it is set, the fetched address register is overridden as A0.xzyw = (0.0f, 0.0f, 0.0f, 0.0f).

 | Address register select | Component |
 |:-----------------------:|:---------:|
 |                       0 | A0.x      |